-Our program of study allows young people to make responsible, informed and healthy decisions about their lives both now and in the future.
-It helps young people learn to be responsible for themseleves and others and move with confidence from childhood through adolescence and into adulthood (See our Relationship and Relationship and Sex Education (RSE) Policy for further information).
+Relationship and Sex Education -.Our program of study allows young people to make responsible, informed and healthy decisions about their lives both now and in the future.
+It helps young people learn to be responsible for themselves and others and move with confidence from childhood through adolescence and into adulthood (See Relationship and Sex Education Policy for further information).